bnb-chain/bnb-chain.github.io/docs/wallet_api.md

 ### BinanceChain.switchNetwork(networkId: string): Promise<{networkId: string}>

-As Binance Extension Wallet natively supports Beacon Chain and BNB Smart Chain which are heterogeneous blockchains run in parallel.
+As Binance Extension Wallet natively supports BNB Beacon Chain and BNB Smart Chain which are heterogeneous blockchains run in parallel.
 APIs would be different in any situation.
-(We would open APIs for Beacon Chain very soon).
+(We would open APIs for BNB Beacon Chain very soon).

 Developers could judge which network is selected by users currently via `BinanceChain.chainId` or listening to the `chainChanged` event via `BinanceChain.on('chainChanged', callback)`.

-To request for network switching, developers could invoke this API with `bbc-mainnet` (Beacon Chain Main Network), `bsc-mainnet` (BNB Smart Chain Main Network), `bbc-testnet` (Beacon Chain Test Network), `bsc-testnet` (BNB Smart Chain Test Network) to prompt user to agree on network switching.
+To request for network switching, developers could invoke this API with `bbc-mainnet` (BNB Beacon Chain Main Network), `bsc-mainnet` (BNB Smart Chain Main Network), `bbc-testnet` (BNB Beacon Chain Test Network), `bsc-testnet` (BNB Smart Chain Test Network) to prompt user to agree on network switching.

 ### BinanceChain.requestAccounts()

 Request all accounts maintained by this extension.

-The `id` in response would be used as `accountId` for the APIs for Beacon Chain.
+The `id` in response would be used as `accountId` for the APIs for BNB Beacon Chain.

 This method would return an array of Account:
 ```